Lockyy/More-Circuit-Symbols/README.md

 - Ingredient 2
 - Ingredient 3
 - Ingredient 4

+## Compatibility
+Known to be compatible with Factorio v0.14.3

 ## Credits
 Kyran of Droid Army whose mod I looked at to learn how to do this